Guide to Brand Tracking Research

 The Brand Tracker – Your Brand Awareness Scorecard

-Measuring your brand with a brand-tracking study allows you to not only understand the commercial value in your brand but also to record changes and optimize your strategy to get more from your brand.
+Measuring your brand with a brand-tracking study allows you to not only understand the commercial value of your brand but also to record changes and optimize your strategy to get the most from your brand.

 Here are the key measures to track as part of your brand tracking studies:

-Usually measured using feedback on existing customers, this metric provides a view of how likely a customer is to continue to buy from or interact with your brand.
-It’s often measured by purchase intent and serves as a good marker for how strong your brand is – if it’s strong, customers are much more likely to buy from you again in the future.
+Usually measured using feedback from existing customers, this metric provides a view of how likely a customer is to continue to buy from or interact with your brand.
+It’s often measured by purchase intent and serves as a good marker for how strong your brand is.
+If it’s strong, customers are much more likely to buy from you again in the future.

 This is made up of two measures – brand awareness and brand recall.
-Awareness is a measure of consumers’ ability to recognize your brand and can be measured as aided (in response to a stimuli such as showing a product or brand logo) and unaided awareness (with no stimuli).
+Awareness is a measure of consumers’ ability to recognize your brand and can be measured as aided awareness (in response to a prompt such as showing a product or brand logo) and unaided awareness (with no prompt).

-Recall meanwhile is the ability of consumers to remember the brand from memory whether it’s after using a product or seeing a piece of advertising.
+Recall is the consumer’s ability to remember the brand from memory, whether after using a product or seeing a piece of advertising.
 This is a good measure of how a piece of communication has contributed to awareness of the brand in general.

 Be careful to set achievable targets here – your brand tracker should measure what makes you unique.
 After all, what brand wouldn’t want to be seen as having good products and great customer service?
-So think about what makes your brand unique – you can look to your brand values if you have some – and try to draw that out in your research.
+Think about what makes your brand unique – you can look to your brand values if you have any – and try to draw that out in your research.

 A good way to measure this is through open text feedback.
 It gives consumers the opportunity to leave verbatim feedback without prompting so you can get an accurate view of how they really feel.
 With the right text analytics software you can analyze those comments and group them by topic to see which associations are the strongest.

-Look for a platform that gives you the flexibility to change your questions each quarter without a lot of complicated work in the back-end as well as something that makes the analysis simple – the last thing you want is to have to export it all to a spreadsheet and spend weeks analyzing it yourself.
+Look for a platform that gives you the flexibility to change your questions and ask new ones without a lot of complicated work in the back-end system.
+Your platform should also make the analysis simple; the last thing you want is to have to export it all to a spreadsheet and spend weeks analyzing it yourself.